 By European or British standards, California is nearly inaccessible without a car.
 As someone who’d lived for years in both Sydney and London without owning a car, moving here was a shock: I quickly learned that I needed a car to do almost anything I needed to do on a daily basis (get to work, go shopping, visit friends, etc.).
 If you’re a tourist taking a vacation in California, you’ll soon discover that, except for small parts of the San Francisco or Los Angeles regions, most tourist areas or naturally-beautiful places are only realistically accessible by private car or tourist bus.
 Most people who fly into California, whether for business or for vacation, will rent a car when they get here — there’s simply no cheaper or more convenient and safe way to get to and from the airport and your other destinations.
-In nearly every part of the state, it is always quicker, cheaper, more convenient, and safer to take a car than to use public transport — assuming public transport even exists where you’re going at all.
+In nearly every part of the state, it is always quicker, cheaper, more convenient, and safer to take a car than to use public transport — assuming public transport even exists where you’re going.
 Similarly, if you’ve just moved to California (or are thinking of doing this), you’re almost certainly going to need a car to get to work, do the shopping, and generally survive.

 Unfortunately, being a car culture, everyone drives — meaning there’s a lot of bad and dangerous driving out there.
 Respect for common sense and the law is rarer than in places where driving is considered a privilege rather than a natural right.
 Also, if you’re a tourist, things Californians take for granted — how to use the phone system here, how much and who to tip, how to order food, how to decode quintessentially American addresses such as “10511 E. 12th St.”, or how to pronounce “Nikon” the uniquely American way — can be bewildering or intimidating.